Eviction for mortgage arrears

 There may still be time before the warrant of possession is issued for you to take action which will allow you to stay in your home.

-You may be able to ask the court to:
+You might be able to ask the court to:

-After the court has made an outright possession order, you may think that you are able to make an offer to repay the arrears.
-In this case, you can apply to the court for the order to be suspended.
-To do this, you should ask the court for form N244.
+If you can afford to repay the arrears to your lender, you can apply to the court for the order to be suspended.
+To do this, you’ll need to complete form N244.
+You can download the N244 form on GOV.UK or get one from the court.
 If your offer is acceptable, the court will make a suspended possession order.

 Set aside the order

 You may be able to apply to set aside the possession order.
-For example, if you had good reason for not attending the hearing and you have a defence against the claim.
+For example, if you had good reason for not attending the hearing and you have a defence .